-- b) Lighting on shore developments in such a manner that the night vision of mariners and port controllers is impeded, or that navigation lights ashore are masked or made less conspicuous. - c) Works below the high-water mark which impedes navigation of vessels.
+- a) High constructions, which inhibit the line of site of microwave transmitters or the performance of port radar. - b) Lighting on shore developments in such a manner that the night vision of mariners and port controllers is impeded, or that navigation lights ashore are masked or made less conspicuous. - c) Works below the high-water mark which impedes navigation of vessels.